20 Facts You Need to Know About the Marketing World in 2020

 The glamorous, Madison Avenue days of whiskey and women as inspiration are long gone.
 Marketing and Advertising have evolved from a creative, art-form presented in Mad Men to an analytic, data-driven, science in a digital world.

-Unlike the 60’s, there are so many more channels in which data gets piled into.
-To succeed in 2016 and beyond, marketing teams require creative minds to have quantitative skills.
-Keeping track of the latest trends and always anticipating change are key.
+Unlike the ’60s, there are so many more channels in which data gets piled into.
+To succeed in 2020 and beyond, marketing teams require creative minds to have quantitative skills.
+Keeping track of the latest trends and always anticipating change is key.

 The World Belongs to the Internet

 1) The Internet Was the Fastest Growing U.S. Ad Medium in 2015, Showing an 18.2% Growth Spurt

 In case you haven’t heard, the world is run by the internet.
 Ad Age recently published its annual Marketing Fact Pack, which served to remind us that the internet’s influence is only increasing.
 Its continued accessibility throughout the globe has changed the way we live and will continue to do so in unpredictable ways.
 Your finding and reading this post proves my point.

 As the Digital Age Progresses, the Consumer’s Attention Span Shrinks

 As much good as the internet has done by uniting the world and providing any kind of information our hearts desire, it has also reduced our attention span.

 2) Consumer’s Average Attention Span Is 8 Seconds – 1 Second Less than a Goldfish — Dropping 4 Seconds Since 2000

 Yes.
 According to a study by Microsoft, a goldfish has an attention span longer than you and I. This makes perfect sense considering how many millions of outside stimuli our minds have to sift through every day.
 In order to make sense of our digitalized lifestyle our minds skim information, instead of processing it thoroughly.